General Education Requirements

 General Education Careers

 The career trajectory of people with a General Education degree appears to be focused around a few careers.
-The most common career that users with General Education degrees have experience in is Education Administrator, followed by Teacher, Career Counselor, Special Education Teacher, High School Teacher, Food Server, Principal, Professor, Cashier, and Recruiter.
+The most common career that users with General Education degrees have experience in is Education Administrator, followed by Career Counselor, Teacher, Special Education Teacher, High School Teacher, Professor, School Counselor, Food Server, Principal, and Clergy.

 |Career||% of graduates||% of population||Multiple|

 General Education Salary

 General Education graduates earn on average $34k, putting them in the 25th percentile of earners with a degree.

 |25th (bottom earners)||$26k|

 |75th (top earners)||$41k|